UTDallasEPICS/Rainbow-Roundup-Calendar-Event-App/README.md

    - Change user information (name, emails, role)
 - View all user information
    - Including banned and archived users
-- View reported users
+- View pending reports
-   - For each report, the user is able to either delete the report, or ban the user
+   - For each report, the admin is able to either delete the report, or ban the user
-- Note: Regular admin is able to view all this information and visit profiles, but is unable to modify any of it

 ### `/admin/events`

-- Allows admin to manage events
+- Allows admin to view events and see archived ones

 ### `/admin/merchandise`